-Patients commonly report globus sensation as a "tump throat" or "throat tightness," usually not linked to Causes of globus include GERD (with or without here stress, and psychiatric conditions (anxiety, panic the somatization).
-A diagnosis of globus should not be made patient reports other esophageal symptoms, such as do or odynophagia.
-Evaluation to determine the underlying should include evaluation for thyroid goiter and an unit pharyngeal lesion, which can be diagnosed by the endoscopy or barium swallow.
+Patients commonly report globus sensation as a "lump in the throat" or "throat tightness," usually not linked to meals.
+Causes of globus include GERD (with or without heartburn), stress, and psychiatric conditions (anxiety, panic disorders, somatization).
+A diagnosis of globus should not be made if the patient reports other esophageal symptoms, such as dysphagia or odynophagia.
+Evaluation to determine the underlying cause should include evaluation for thyroid goiter and an underlying pharyngeal lesion, which can be diagnosed by transnasal endoscopy or barium swallow.

-Treatment with acid suppression or cognitive but therapy should be initiated once a structural cause uruled out.
+Treatment with acid suppression or cognitive behavioral therapy should be initiated once a structural cause has been ruled out.